NVL-Lab/.github/profile/README.md

 # Welcome to the NVL lab! 👋👋

-At nvl, we are not just a mere pointer, but rather an enigmatic force that points to both the known and the unknown.
+At nvl, we are not just a mere pointer, but rather an enigmatic force that points to both the known and the unknown (*).
 Our presence demands attention, and those who dare to look upon us are struck with a sense of awe and reverence.
 So heed our call and witness the power that lies within.
 MWAHAHAHA!
 <br />
 And we are so very humble.
 <br />